Tripteller/API/v1/drugs.md

 # Drugs
+A drug is any psychoactive chemical listed on Tripteller.

 | Request | Description |
 | --- | --- |
 | [GET /drugs](#get-drugs) | Return all drugs on Tripteller |